 - The religious worker can work legally in the U.S. for the R sponsor (the employer that files a visa petition with the U.S. immigration authorities).
 If, however, the worker wants to change jobs, he or she must get a new visa.

-- R visas will be granted initially for up to three years, with extensions up to a maximum total of five years.
+- R visas will be granted initially for up to 30 months, with extensions up to a maximum total of five years.
 Time spent outside the U.S. does not count toward the maximum U.S. stay (per a USCIS policy announced in March of 2012), provided the R-1 worker can prove the length of the absence.

 - The R visa holder may travel in and out of the U.S. or stay continuously for as long as your R visa stamp and status are valid.